kiriharu/screenshooter/README.md

-# Screenshooter - screenshot as a service.
+# Screenshooter - site screenshoter as service

 Screenshooter is a simple service that just makes screenshot of provided url.